ChrstphrHll/npc_gen/students/Surge Fayd.md

 ### Description
 - Triton Monk from Whyndiem
 - 7th year Protection student in Fiesn
-- short wavy auburn hair that's plain, Orange eyes, and Aqua skin
+- long curly platinum hair that's plain, Orange eyes, and Aqua skin
 - Is Concerned and Busy, and has Cunning as their ideal

 ### Organizations